ricber/Siid/README.md

 ## Description

-This is the software that makes Siid alive.
+This is the software that makes Siid (it is pronounced as 'seed') alive.
 Siid is a plant-like robot that goes around to make friends (or enemies sometimes) expressing its emotions.

 It has been devised as a state machine.
 So, in every moment, the robot is in a particular state and goes in the next one based on the inputs from the sensors.
 When a transition is fired some actions and animations are perfomed depending on the current state.